 Each counselor is trained extensively to help campers feel right at home and make friends.
 From ice-breakers and getting-to-know-you games every Monday to pairing campers throughout the week, the campers can't help but get to know and appreciate each other for their differences and similarities.

 You can reach the camp office by calling or texting 781-235-8765, using the chat box on our website, or emailing firstname.lastname@example.org.
-If you have a question for your child's counselor or need to give them information, please reach out to the Customer Care Specialists that staff our office.
+If you have a question for your child's counselor or need to give them information, please don't hesitate to call the camp office.

 All campers should come to camp fully sunscreened.
 Counselors will not be able to apply sunscreen on campers or assist campers with their sunscreen application.
 Counselors will remind and encourage campers to reapply sunscreen at approximately 10am, 12noon, and 2pm daily.

-Full-day campers should bring labeled sunscreen to camp with them for reapplication through the day:
+Full-day campers should bring sunscreen, labeled with child's name, to camp with them for reapplication through the day:

 All campers must be able to independently use the bathroom while at camp.
 This includes lowering and raising their bottoms and cleaning themselves post-bathroom use.
 Campers should also be able to communicate to counselors when they need to use the bathroom.
 Campers are not permitted to wear diapers or pull-ups at camp, even as a preventative measure.
 We realize that accidents may occur.
 Campers must be able to clean and change themself after an accident.